maculosa/ui-lib/playground/src/pages/procomponent/pro-table.md

 <UseTooltipInColumns />
 </Demo>

-### Search Grid
-Search grid is a mode that displays the data with a search grid.
 <Demo
     title="Search Grid Demo"
     desc="Search grid is a mode that displays the data with a search grid."